openequella/openequella.github.io/guides/IntegratedLMSUserGuide.md

 ### Cloud searching

-The Cloud search (when enabled) occurs simultaneously with the standard EQUELLA search and searches the OER repository in the cloud.
-When a search term is entered on an EQUELLA search page and matching items are located in the cloud, the user can easily view and select cloud content in addition to local EQUELLA content.
+The Cloud search (when enabled) occurs simultaneously with the standard openEQUELLA search and searches the OER repository in the cloud.
+When a search term is entered on an openEQUELLA search page and matching items are located in the cloud, the user can easily view and select cloud content in addition to local openEQUELLA content.

 To view Cloud results
 1. Once a search has been performed, from the results page click the Found x cloud results link in the bottom-right of the Search box to view the matching OER results.
 2. Click the Local resource link to return to the local resource results.

 ### Browse
-The Browse view enables users to browse the EQUELLA repository using pre-defined hierarchy topics.
+The Browse view enables users to browse the openEQUELLA repository using pre-defined hierarchy topics.

-To Browse EQUELLA resources
+To Browse openEQUELLA resources
 1. Select the Browse link from the top of the page.
 2. Select the required hierarchy topic/subtopic to view results.
 When drilling down into hierarchy sub-topics, use the breadcrumbs to move back to higher-level sub-topics.